 Similar to individuals, trusts are taxed via a graduated tax rate.
-Trusts reach the highest tax rate of 39.6% at $12,400 of taxable income compared to single individuals who reach the 39.6% tax rate at $415,050.
+For the 2017 tax year, trusts reach the highest tax rate of 39.6% at $12,400 of taxable income compared to single individuals who reach the 39.6% tax rate at $415,050.
 The additional 3.8% Medicare surtax applies to investment income for trusts and individuals at these taxable income levels as well.
 Distributing income from the trust to a beneficiary who is not in the highest tax bracket can pull income from a high tax rate environment to a lower tax rate environment.

 Reasons to Make a 65 Day Rule Distribution